 Instructions

-- Put the flour in a bowl and add in the shortening.
+1. Put the flour in a bowl and add the shortening.

-- To your flour mixture, add in the milk, salt, and sugar, and stir until just combined.
+3. To your flour mixture, add the milk, salt, and sugar, and stir until just combined.
 The dough will be sticky.

-- Next, flour your surface and dump the dough out.
-Sprinkle with a bit more flour and begin to knead a couple of times until dough is covered with flour and no longer sticky.
+4. Next, flour your surface and dump the dough out.
+Sprinkle with a bit more flour and begin to knead a couple of times until the dough is covered with flour and no longer sticky.

-- If biscuits are not as browned as you like, turn on the broiler and brush tops of biscuits with melted butter and broil for a couple of minutes to brown the tops.
+8. If biscuits are not as browned as you like, turn on the broiler and brush the tops of the biscuits with melted butter, and broil for a couple of minutes to brown the tops.

 Nutrition Information: